jreynolds0962/Marvel-Finder/README.md

 * What information is presented in the API call and how should i parse it?

 * How to display the character image and stats in the GUI?

+* How do I iterate over the API response and display each power stat on the GUI.